enklein-learning-projects/tour-of-heroes-angular-tut/README.md

 # AngularTourOfHeroes

-An project built in Angular following the [Tour of Heroes app tutorial](https://angular.io/tutorial).
+A project built in Angular following the [Tour of Heroes app tutorial](https://angular.io/tutorial).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.